rosettatype/design-regression/_posts/2021-05-18-exploring-disfluency-are-designers-too-sensitive-to-harder-to-read-typefaces.md

 ## Some implications for practice

 A less legible font, such as Sans Forgetica, may slow down deciphering a message.
 This may not be a problem when designing for genres where ease of reading is not a primary concern, e.g. graphic posters.
 However, in circumstances where the text is difficult to understand, e.g. non-native or complicated language, Sans Forgetica would be problematic and the use of a more conventionally legible font is recommended.

-## Data

-We have made the data and study website available on [GitHub](https://github.com/MrBrezina/disfluency-study) and licenced them under a [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/).

 ## Notes